 \section{Summary and Future Directions}

 A novel approach for LRFC in multi-machine power networks is proposed.
 In contrast to other methods from the literature, our approach is based on the NDAE representation of power networks and accordingly, we develop a computational approach based on LMI to construct the stabilizing controller gain matrix.
-The proposed approach stands out in the following manner: \textit{(a)} its independence from any linearization around any operating points, \textit{(b)} the resulting controller gain matrix can sufficiently maintain system's frequency around the desired equilibrium against significant disturbances originating from the loads and renewables, and \textit{(c)} although our approach relies on advanced DAE systems theory, the proposed LRFC strategy is as simple as proportional decentralized control framework and therefore, can be implemented to large-scale power systems without the need for any special tools.
+The proposed approach stands out in the following manner: \textit{(a)} its independence from any linearization around any operating points, \textit{(b)} the resulting controller gain matrix can sufficiently maintain the system's frequency around the desired equilibrium against significant disturbances originating from the loads and renewables, and \textit{(c)} although our approach relies on advanced DAE systems theory, the proposed LRFC strategy is as simple as proportional decentralized control framework and therefore, can be implemented to large-scale power systems without the need for any special tools.

-In our future work, we are planning to \textit{(i)} extend the NDAE-control to tackle parametric uncertainties, \textit{(ii)} investigate the theory behind the decentralized sparsity pattern of the controller gain given by the NDAE-control, and \textit{(iii)} examine the controller's applicability to perform wide-area damping control in inverter-based, renewables-heavy power networks.
+In our future work, we are planning to \textit{(i)} extend the proposed NDAE-control and develop a robust control method to handle adverse impacts caused by parametric uncertainties, \textit{(ii)} investigate the cause of decentralized sparsity patterns in the controller gain resulting from the NDAE-control, and \textit{(iii)} study the controller's applicability to perform wide-area damping control in inverter-based, renewables-heavy power networks.

 \appendices